Biden pleads for Congress to act on gun control as he marks 9th anniversary of Sandy Hook shooting - The Boston Globe

 Murphy, in calling for congressional action on gun-control measures, said he was motivated by the families of victims who have rallied to change the laws.
 In an interview Tuesday, Murphy detailed two efforts he undertook with Republican senators for a bipartisan compromise on gun legislation — with both collapsing, one as recently as three weeks ago.

-He spent several months earlier this year negotiating with Sen. John Cornyn, R-Texas, on a narrower compromise to try to expand who qualifies as a licensed firearms dealer, which would subject those sales to background checks.
+He spent several months earlier this year negotiating with Senator John Cornyn, Republican from Texas, on a narrower compromise to try to expand who qualifies as a licensed firearms dealer, which would subject those sales to background checks.
 But those discussions fell apart in June.

-Then Sen. Lindsey Graham, R-S.C., stepped into the void, Murphy said, and the two had for months negotiated with outside groups on a background-check bill that could pick up at least 10 Republican votes in the Senate.
+Then Senator Lindsey Graham, Republican from South Carolina, stepped into the void, Murphy said, and the two had for months negotiated with outside groups on a background-check bill that could pick up at least 10 Republican votes in the Senate.

 Advertisement